 Foot and leg exercises

-Many people have tightness in their calf muscles and Achilles tendons, which can hamper a natural walking pattern which places excess strain on the plantar fascia.
+Tightness in the calf muscles is very common, and it may hamper our natural walking pattern and places excess strain on the plantar fascia ligament.
 Flexible muscles are very important in the treatment and prevention of most foot and leg injuries.
 Read more below

 Ice and Anti-inflammatories

 Two or three times a day, apply an ice pack directly onto the heel and hold it for 5 to 10 minutes.
-This will help cool down the inflammation and provide temporary pain relief.
+This will help cool down the inflammation and provide temporary pain relief, and it’s one of the most simple and risk-free forms of plantar fasciitis inflammation treatment.
 Anti-inflammatory medications like Ibuprofen (found in Nurofen™ and Advil™) will help decrease the inflammation of the plantar fascia.
 Rapid™ is another nicely potent anti-inflammatory drug and can be helpful for temporary pain relief.

-Developed by Australian podiatrists, Footlogics orthotics support the arches and substantially reduce the tension on the plantar fascia, the root of your pain issues.
+Orthotics support the arches and substantially reduce the tension on the plantar fascia, the root of your pain issues.
 They are designed with a shock-absorbing heel pad, which limits impact on the painful heel, lessening further damage, and increasing comfort.
-For the relief of heel pain we recommend the Footlogics Plantar Fasciitis full-length orthotic, the Footlogics Orthotic Thong’s and the Footlogics Casual (3/4 length orthotic).

-Recommended by GP’s, podiatrists and physiotherapists, Footlogics orthotics have been useful in the relief of plantar fasciitis for thousands of Australians, giving them the freedom to walk, run, and live their lives as they like.
-A recent study in Canada shows how orthotics are beneficial for Plantar Fasciitis.
+Foot orthotics are commonly prescribed for people with Plantar Fasciitis, giving them the freedom to walk, run, and live their lives as they like.
+A recent study in Canada proves that orthotics are a beneficial form of Plantar Fasciitis treatment.

-Orthotic insoles work by supporting the arches while re-aligning the ankles and lower legs.
+Orthotic insoles provide relief from heel pain and plantar fasciitis by supporting the arches while re-aligning the ankles and lower legs.
 Most people’s arches look quite normal when sitting or even standing.
 However, when putting weight on the foot the arches lower, placing added tension on the plantar fascia, leading to inflammation at the heel bone.
 Orthotics support the arches, which in turn reduces the tension and overwork of the plantar fascia, allowing the inflamed tissue to heal.

 Orthotics needn’t be expensive, custom-made devices.
-A comprehensive Heel Pain study by the American Orthopaedic Foot and Ankle Society found that by wearing standard orthotics and doing a number of daily exercises, 95% of patients experienced substantial, lasting relief from their heel pain symptoms.
+A comprehensive Heel Pain study by the American Orthopaedic Foot and Ankle Society found that by wearing standard orthotics and doing a number of daily exercises, 95% of patients experienced substantial, lasting pain relief from plantar fasciitis.

 There are some simple daily exercises you can do to help ease heel pain.
 One of the main causes of plantar fasciitis is tightness in the calf muscles and tightness under the foot.
 Making the calf muscles longer and more flexible means that there is a less strain placed on the plantar fascia and also the achilles tendons.
 This is referred to as the Windlass Mechanism.